coolbutuseless/eventloop/README.md

     environment prior to each call.
     -   Probably a better way to do this sanely, but it works OK for now (This was almost the title for this talk)

+## Global State (Nicer)

+-   A nicer way of managing state might be to use environments or an R6 object
+-   Not attempted here.

 ## Put it all together